Pack These Camping Essentials & Rest Easy…

 OK, I’ll admit it…

-I forgot to pack the sleeping bags for our weekend camping trip a few years ago.
+I forgot to pack our sleeping bags for our weekend camping trip.

 Yeah.
 Not fun!

-That “Bone-Head” mistake lead me to put together the following list of essentials.
+But THAT “bone-headed” mistake led me to put together the following list.

-That way, I’ll never have to regret forgetting the items that make camping so much more enjoyable!
+That way, I’ll never forget any essentials that make camping so enjoyable!

 I know what you’re thinking; shelter, duh!

-But unless your shelter is your vehicle (like an RV or van), you’ll want to triple-check that you packed your tent.
+But unless your shelter is your vehicle (like an RV or van), you’ll want to triple-check you packed that tent.

-Now, if you don’t already own a tent, you have a lot of choices.
+Now, if you don’t own a tent, you have a lot of choices.

 For example: